To choose between a Yorkie vs Chihuahua, compare

 They’re both affectionate, love to be around people, and don’t like to be left alone.

 Yorkies and Chihuahuas are feisty little dogs who can be quite domineering and protective of their owners.
+This can inspire some tough names!

 This makes them good watchdogs but can lead to unwanted behavior.